protontypes/open-sustainable-technology/README.md

 - [eu_cbm_hat](https://gitlab.com/bioeconomy/eu_cbm/eu_cbm_hat) - Enables the assessment of forest CO2 emissions and removals under scenarios of forest management, natural disturbances and forest-related land use changes.

 ### Carbon Capture

+> **What?** The process of capturing carbon dioxide emissions from fossil-fuel combustion at sources like power plants and industrial facilities, and storing it—typically underground—to prevent its release back into the atmosphere to mitigate global warming.

+> **How?** These tools help study the effectiveness of carbon capture technologies; model and perform risk assessment and management; and simulate the geophysical effects of carbon storage.

 - [ClimateMARGO.jl](https://github.com/ClimateMARGO/ClimateMARGO.jl) - A Julia implementation of MARGO, an idealized framework for optimization of climate change control strategies.
 - [OceanBioME.jl](https://github.com/OceanBioME/OceanBioME.jl) - A tool to study the effectiveness and impacts of ocean carbon dioxide removal strategies.
 - [CDRMEx](https://github.com/hsbay/cdrmex) - Carbon Dioxide Removal Modeling Experiments.